frosch03.de/posts/2016-11-06-Bluetooth-Headset-and-Pulseaudio

 Bluetooth Connection

-For the connection to the headset we use the tool bluetoothctl
+For the connection to the headset we use the tool bluetoothctl.
+As

 this is an interactive tool, start it up via: